winitzki/scall/tutorial/programming_dhall.md

 These  finite trees are similar to values of the least fixpoint type `Tree2 Natural` that we built before.

-In addition to finite trees, the greatest fixpoint type `InfTree2 a` also supports  values that can be viewed as infinite trees.
+In addition to finite trees,  `InfTree2` also supports  values that correspond to infinite trees.

 To build infinite trees, we need more general data constructors that use  `makeGFix` directly.
 Unlike the case with the least fixpoints, there is no fixed set of constructors that is sufficient to create all possible values of a greatest fixpoint type.
 This is because there are infinitely many different ways in which one can build an infinite tree.
 For instance, one could build trees whose leaves are the consecutive prime numbers, or trees that keep repeating a certain subtree with custom changes applied at each level, and so on.
-In each case, one would need to come up with a custom type for the "seed" and a custom "step" function making decisions about generating the next parts of the tree at any point.
+In each case, one would need to come up with a custom type for the "seed" and a custom "step" function making decisions about generating the next parts of the tree at any given point.

 Let us adapt `makeGFix` to make it easier to create values of type `InfTree2 a`: